 Since her husband’s death, Florian has worked with more than 2,500 grieving people to help them heal from life’s crushing losses, and she consults with businesses, professionals and individuals across the country.
 After earning a master’s degree and Fellow in Thanatology (the highest international level of certification in the field of grief studies), she began her own consulting and coaching business, Corgenius, focusing on training people in the health care and financial services professions by taking a secular, “grief happens to everyone” approach.

-Florian said she expanded her grief counseling beyond the usual hospice, health care centers and churches after a financial advisor friend asked her to coach him through situations with clients who were having a tough emotional time.
+Florian said she expanded her grief counseling beyond the usual hospice, health care centers and churches after a financial professional friend asked her to coach him through situations with clients who were having a tough emotional time.

-“I coached him through a couple of examples, and he immediately started introducing me to his colleagues, believing every financial advisor needed to know what I had to share,” Florian said.
+“I coached him through a couple of examples, and he immediately started introducing me to his colleagues, believing every financial professional needed to know what I had to share,” Florian said.
 From there, most of Florian’s business has come from word-of-mouth referrals given by attendees at her sessions.

 “My proposal is that even more important than the relationship you build ahead of time is the level of effective grief support,” Florian said.
 “If she comes in for the post-funeral appointment and is amazed at how different you are from everyone else (including family and friends ), if you know what to say and do, if you seem to understand and can help her be comfortable with her experience, then she is far more likely to trust you and keep you in charge of her financial wellbeing.
 In fact, why would she leave?
 When you walk people through the toughest times of their life, you gain a client for life.”

 Florian was chosen to speak at Securities America’s Connect!
 National Conference Super Women’s Summit in Washington, D.C., June 2013.
 Janine Wertheim, senior vice president and chief marketing officer for Securities America, regularly attends conferences in search of inspiring content to share with women advisors at company-sponsored events.